m4hi2/cineTicketAlert/README.md

 # CineTicketAlert

-Grab your tickets for a first show of a movie in CineplexBD just as the ticket drops!
+Grab your tickets for a first show of a movie in Start CineplexBD just as the ticket drops!